What Happens If You Delay Gallbladder Surgery?

 For patients with ongoing symptoms, surgery is typically the most reliable long-term solution.

-When Should You Consider Surgery?
+When Should You Consider Gallbladder Surgery?

 You should consider specialist assessment if you have: